-Alberta has declared a state of public health emergency.
-Many municipalities across the province have declared states of local emergency.
-And the Canadian government is considering whether to take action under the Emergencies Act.
+Throughout the pandemic, Alberta has declared three states of emergencies (the last one ended on December 14, 2021).
+Many municipalities across the province also declared states of local emergency (most of which have ended).
+And the Canadian government considered whether to take action under Canada’s Emergencies Act.

 This page contains information on: